Domestic Violence Specialist – Bilingual Spanish

 • Perform other duties as assigned.

 • BA degree in social services or related field.
-Four years direct experience will be accepted in lieu of a degree.
+Four years direct experience accepted in lieu of degree.

-• Experience working with survivors of domestic violence and in direct services.
+• Experience working with survivors of domestic violence in direct services is preferred.

 • Working knowledge of San Francisco and Bay Area community resources and referrals.